-This article is written by Fitday Nutrition expert, Dr. Umashri Rao Francis (M.B.B.S)
+This article is written by Fitday expert panel member, Dr. Umashri Rao Francis (M.B.B.S)

 In a clinical practice spanning over 26 years, I have come across many patients who come with complaints which are signs and symptoms of nutritional deficiencies.
 Of these, 90% of the times they are female and only 10% male.